 In addition to the customized strategies, the White Paper is also a good primer for those new to options trading.
 It's a solid reference document — whether you're setting up a specific strategy, or you're just trying to remember which option greek does what and why it's important.
 In short, it's a pragmatic, no-nonsense education in options.

 Is that a typical result?
 Hell no. The stock essentially traded flat for a whole year while Terry and his subscribers extracted the full premium from it month after month after month.
-These days, as I understand it, he pretty much avoids individual stocks and focuses instead on ETFs and indexes.
+These days, as I understand it, he pretty much avoids individual stocks and focuses a lot on ETFs and indexes.
 But the returns can still be fantastic.

 And what are the drawbacks or weaknesses?
 Here are the primary drawbacks: